SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 #### Object Filtering

   <!-- TODO: ISSIE #42: make filtering generic -->
-The client MAY choose to use filtering to limit the number of objects returned for a request.
-The server MUST support the use of query string parameters for the purpose of filtering objects before these are added to a response.
+The server MUST support the use of the `filter` and `val` query parameters for the purpose of limiting the number of objects in a response.

-Query string parameters used for filtering:

-- `filter`: The name of the object attribute or field to apply the filter on
+- `filter`: The attribute or field name to apply the filter on
-- `val`: The value used for filtering objects
+- `val`: The value used for filtering

-The domain name Info request is different from the Contact- and Host Info request, in the sense that EPP Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an OPTIONAL "hosts" attribute.
-This attribute is used for filtering hosts returned in the response, the "hosts" attribute is mapped to the generic query string parameters used for filtering.
+The Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an optional "hosts" attribute for the Domain Info command.
+This attribute may be used for filtering hosts returned in the Info response, and is mapped to the `filter` and `val` query parameters.
+If the filtering query parameters are absent from the request URL, the server MUST use the default filter value described in the corresponding EPP RFCs.

-The filtering value for the hosts attribute is "all".
-This default MUST be used by the server when the query string parameter is absent from the request URL.
+URLs used for filtering based on `hosts` attribute for Domain Info request:

 -  default: GET /domains/{id}
 -  all: GET /domains/{id}?filter=hosts&val=all